open/close all folders

 - Roughly 2005 or so, in Chinese news, there was a statement, "Censorship has relaxed in China, however, it is still present, as in the case of... (broadcast interrupted)."
 Nobody died though, as the reporter was still around to announce the news.

 - In the 60's, the NBC affiliate in Jackson, Mississippi, which was owned by an insurance company looking to deny the Civil Rights Movement was happening and protect the interests of Jackson's white business community (which was hotly opposed to the movement), would often suddenly have "technical difficulties" (and throw up a slide to that effect) whenever a network news report about the Civil Rights movement and its activities would be broadcast, and even NBC primetime programming which showed African-Americans in any positive light would suddenly be knocked off the air due to "a network problem".
 Many, including the NBC network itself protested this and in 1968, the station became the first and only television station to ever have their FCC license to broadcast revoked for non-technical reasons.
 The new ownership group and future owners made sure the station was fair and evenhanded in their news coverage after they took control, and somehow magically fixed those "technical difficulties" permanently.

 - While not quite technical difficulties per se, anyone in the USA who thought to flip through the channels as 9/11 happened (and no one can blame folks who didn't), saw that many non-news/non-kids stations had some sort of card up saying they would be off the air for the rest of the day due to the events going on.

-- During the week in which Michael Jackson died, Channel Four cut out a sketch on one of its shows that was less than glamorous about the pop star.
+- On the day that Michael Jackson died, Channel Four cut out a sketch on one of its shows that was less than glamorous about the pop star.
 However, the announcement of him being hospitalised occurred between the original broadcast and the 1 hour delay channel.
 Due to this rush they accidentally put up "This programme will continue in sound only" instead of "Programmes will continue shortly".